|About Causes Symptoms Diagnosis Treatment Prevention|

 There are a number of causes of Heinz body anemia which can affect cats.
-Most cases are due to the consumption of oxidising substances such as certain medications, toxins and foods, some of which include:
+Most cases are due to the consumption of oxidising substances such as certain medications, toxins, and foods, some of which include:

-Baby foods are a common source of onion and garlic toxicity in cats.
+- Allium species (onion, garlic, leek, chives, spring onion).
+Baby foods are a common source of onion and garlic toxicity in cats

-Propylene glycol (found in many products including soaps, shampoos, baby wipes and many types of processed food, including some types of semi-moist cat food).
+- Propylene glycol (found in many products including soaps, shampoos, baby wipes and many types of processed food, including some types of semi-moist cat food)

 Heinz bodies appear within 24 hours of exposure to the agent, however, there can be a lag of up to several days between ingestion and onset of symptoms.
 Severity depends on the amount of oxidant consumed as well as the duration of exposure.
 Heinz bodies tend to be produced at a slower rate by diet and disease compared to ingestion of drugs.

-Lymphoma: Symptoms can vary depending on the location but may include enlarged lymph nodes, anorexia, weight loss and fever.
+- Lymphoma: Symptoms can vary depending on the location but may include enlarged lymph nodes, anorexia, weight loss, and fever.

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent foods your cat may have eaten, medications or other household products he may have had exposure to.
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent foods your cat may have eaten, medications or other household products he may have had exposure to.
 He will need to perform some diagnostic tests including:

-Abdominal radiographs to look for metal objects if zinc toxicity is suspected.
+- Abdominal radiographs to look for metal objects if zinc toxicity is suspected.

 If Heinz bodies are found but your cat has no history of ingestion (food, toxin, drug) it will be necessary for your veterinarian to look for an underlying cause such as systemic disease.
 He may need to run the following tests:

-Diabetes: Blood and urine tests to look for high levels of glucose (hyperglycemia and glucosuria).
+- Diabetes: Blood and urine tests to look for high levels of glucose (hyperglycemia and glucosuria).

-Hyperthyroidism: Blood tests to check levels of T3 and T4 hormone in the blood.
+- Hyperthyroidism: Blood tests to check levels of T3 and T4 hormone in the blood.

-Lymphoma: Chest and abdominal radiography to look for thickening of the intestines or masses.
+- Lymphoma: Chest and abdominal radiography to look for thickening of the intestines or masses.
 Biopsy or fine needle aspirate may be taken from tissues and bone marrow.